shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 Monte Carlo Tree Search (MCTS) as the best-local-response-computing search routine.
 As we will see, this will allow us to remove the linear dependence on $h$ and $b$ in the system memory requirements, which will finally put those large games within reach.

+### Policy Collapse

+We would like to note a general challenge that occurs when attempting to apply search at test time in imperfect information games: _policy collapse_.

+For motivation, consider the simple game of Rock-Paper-Scissors.
+The equilibrium strategy of this game is the uniform random strategy $\pi_u$.
+We can imagine a framework that models the opponent as using policy $\pi_u$, and computes an optimal response at test time via a best-local-response-computing routine, such as CFR.
+The optimal response to $\pi_u$ is itself $\pi_u$.

+However, imagine that our model of our opponent is slightly off.
+Perhaps we model the opponent as using
+$\pi_r$, a policy that is close to $\pi_u$ but slightly favors throwing Rock.
+Or, as using $\pi_x$, a policy that is close to $\pi_u$ but slightly favors throwing Scissors.
+The optimal response to either of these policies is a pure strategy (always throw Paper against $\pi_r$, and always throw Rock against $\pi_s$).
+This is the phenomenon of policy collapse: a slight perturbation in an opponent model can cause a search routine to collapse towards an easily exploitable policy.

+**Any sound framework for imperfect information games must be robust against policy collapse.**

+Each iteration of CFR performs a best-local-response-computation, and that computation is not robust against policy collapse.
+When performing CFR on Rock-Paper-Scissors, each iteration can generally produce a deterministic policy, as illustrated above.
+The robustness of CFR as a whole comes from the averaging of these policies.

+ReBeL uses a specialized mechanism to prevent policy collapse.
+A description of the mechanism is out of scope for this document, but can be read about in Section 6 of [Brown et al, 2020](https://arxiv.org/pdf/2007.13544).

 ### Many-Tree Information-Set Monte Carlo Tree Search (MT-ISMCTS)